avinoamr/Shape/README.md

 ### Chaining methods

-Calling methods as accessors (with arguments) will always return the same instance.
+Calling methods as mutators (with arguments) will always return the same instance.
 This allows easily chaining behavior to the Shapes:

 ```javascript
 var s = new Shape();